swyxio/ai-notes/TEXT.md

 	-   [Nebuly open sourced ChatLLama](https://github.com/nebuly-ai/nebullvm/tree/main/apps/accelerate/chatllama), a framework for creating conversational assistants using your own data.
 	-   [FreedomGPT is an open source conversational agent](https://freedomgpt.com/) based on Alpaca which is based on LLama.
 	-   [The Colossal-AI project from UC Berkeley released ColossalChat](https://medium.com/@yangyou_berkeley/colossalchat-an-open-source-solution-for-cloning-chatgpt-with-a-complete-rlhf-pipeline-5edf08fb538b), a ChatGPT type model with a complete RLHF pipeline based on LLama.
+	- GPT4all
+		- a 7B param language model finetuned from a curated set of 400k GPT-Turbo-3.5 assistant-style generation.
+We release!
+800k data samples! or anyone to build upon and a model you can run on your laptop!
+Real-time Sampling on M1 Mac [announcement tweet](https://twitter.com/andriy_mulyar/status/1640836003194630144) Inspired by learnings from Alpaca, we carefully curated ~800k prompt-response samples to produce 430k high-quality assistant-style prompt/generation training pairs including code, dialogue, and stories.
+		- Llama.cpp trained on 800k outputs from ChatGPT-3.5-Turbo Over 10x increase in ChatGPT samples from Alpaca.cpp.
+Outputs seem much better. + runs on your macbook! [tweet](https://twitter.com/mathemagic1an/status/1640864659631755264)
+		-
 - 65B outputs https://twitter.com/theshawwn/status/1632569215348531201?s=46&t=90xQ8sGy63D2OtiaoGJuww
 - simple Llama finetuner https://github.com/lxe/simple-llm-finetuner https://news.ycombinator.com/item?id=35256769 Simple LLaMA Finetuner is a beginner-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using LoRA method via the PEFT library on commodity NVIDIA GPUs.
 With small dataset and sample lengths of 256, you can even run this on a regular Colab Tesla T4 instance.
 With this intuitive UI, you can easily manage your dataset, customize parameters, train, and evaluate the model's inference capabilities.
 	- with LoRA https://replicate.com/blog/fine-tune-alpaca-with-lora